thrld/thrld.github.io/_posts/2016-07-04-syntax-highlightin-on-github-pages.md

 layout: post
 ---

 I stumbled across some blog posts that dealt with syntax highlighting on Github Pages last week.
 A number of posts favoured **Pygments**.
-However, when I had everything up and running and pushed the changes up to Github, I got an email from them with an error message saying that ''the pygments highlighter [...] is currently unsupported on Github Pages'' and that I should use **Rouge** instead (also see [this blog post from Github](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0).
+However, when I had everything up and running and pushed the changes up to Github, I got an email from them with an error message saying that ''the pygments highlighter [...] is currently unsupported on Github Pages'' and that I should use **Rouge** instead (also see [this blog post from Github](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0)).

 I did a little bit of research and it turns out that Rouge themes are 100% Pygments compatible.
 That is a great plus since I had already used Pygments to create a css file for syntax highlighting.

 **Here is a short rundown of what I did.**

 While Rouge is written in Ruby, Pygments is written Python.
-This means that once you have installed the **pygmentize** script, you can use Pygments from the shell in a number of ways ([this article](http://pygments.org/docs/cmdline/) gives more details.
+This means that once you have installed the **pygmentize** script, you can use Pygments from the shell in a number of ways ([this article](http://pygments.org/docs/cmdline/) gives more details).
 I generated a basic css file by typing the following into my cmd:

 {% highlight text %}
 pygmentize -f html -S default > path/to/css/highlight.css